Gittenburg/Attachments/README.md

 * `#attach` also works on regular articles.
 * You can link files added through `Special:Attach` relatively with `[[File:{{FILEPREFIX}}filename.jpg]]` (or `{{FILEPREFIX:..}}` for the parent page).
 * Enable [$wgCountCategorizedImagesAsUsed](https://www.mediawiki.org/wiki/Manual:$wgCountCategorizedImagesAsUsed) to exclude attached files from `Special:UnusedImages`.
+* You can exclude subpages starting with a specific prefix from the autoindex with `{{#attachments ignore subpages: prefix}}` on the parent page.
 * Attachments and external URLs are both stored as [page props](https://www.mediawiki.org/wiki/Manual:Page_props_table), meaning they can be queried with [API:Pageprops](https://www.mediawiki.org/wiki/API:Pageprops) and [API:Pageswithprop](https://www.mediawiki.org/wiki/API:Pageswithprop).
 * You can access attachments before they are sorted with the `BeforeSortAttachments(&$links)` hook, where links is an associative array mapping string keys to HTML links.
 Return false to take over the sorting.